caesar0301/libwayback/README.md

 Archiver_crawler
 ============
-A collection of tools to parse Wayback Machine of archive.org to get a historical views of web pages
+A collection of tools to parse Wayback Machine of [Internet Archive] (www.archive.org) to get the historical content of web page.

 By xiamingc,SJTU - chenxm35@gmail.com